Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 | Quantized variant C (with expert pruning) | 15 | 0 | 0 | 7.7s | 973 chars |

 All three pass.
-The pruned quantized variant actually has fewer warnings than the unpruned baseline.
-By every automated metric, it's the best.
+The pruned variant actually has fewer warnings than the unpruned baseline.
+By every automated metric, it looks like the best one.

 What Manual Inspection Revealed

-When we actually read the responses, the story changed completely.
+When we actually read the responses, the picture changed completely.

 Test 9: Spanish Translation